2010 Northern Hemisphere heat waves: China

 Bajin, Macau and Hong Kong witnessed a heavy spike in temperatures on the 7th.

-Temperatures in Sichuan and Quzhou rose sharply to 35 C as the average heat wave temperature 13 of the China's provinces and regions reached over 35 °C. A record temperature of 41.8 C hit Beijing on the 7th and were predicted to reach 40 C on the 8th.
+Temperatures in Sichuan and Quzhou rose sharply to 35 C as the average heat wave temperature of 13 of China's provinces and regions reached over 35 °C. A record temperature of 41.8 C hit Beijing on the 7th and were predicted to reach 40 C on the 8th.

 On 7 July, five people died and eight were missing after torrential rains caused flash floods in Huangyuan County, in China's overheating Qinghai Province, according to local government sources.
 Rumours that a homeless old man had also been crushed to death in a partly collapsed house were denied by rescue workers.

 July 8 saw the highest temperature and heavy rain storms across the People's Republic of China so far.
 China's National Meteorological Centre (NMC) predicted that temperatures would fall by the 9th.

 Local authorities and the NMC also issued an orange flood alert in central and southwest China were put on flood alert and the worst floods for 40 years hit the regions.

 Heavy rains hit Hubei and Anhui provinces on July 8 and caused a 1 meter deep flood which killed 1 person and made 500,000 homeless.
 The storm moved southeastward over the next day, helping to dissipate the local heat wave.

 Forest fires hit parts of Qinghai Province on July 20.

 There was a forest fire in the Greater Hinggan Mountains of Heilongjiang Province according to Sun Xiguo, director of the fire control headquarters of Greater Hinggan Mountains.
 More than 7,000 people in Heilongjiang and another 3,000 from Inner Mongolia battled the fires as the province's ground temperature had been as high as 50 C on August 4.